Frequently asked questions

 Presentation (value-add service, available upon request):

 This is mandatory for RHFAC participants.
-It is a fee handled by and payable to the CSA Group – we do not control or handle this fee.
-As of March 2023, the fee is $2,350 CAD per building.
+It is a fee handled by and payable to the Rick Hansen Foundation – we do not control or handle this fee.
+Please check out the RHFAC fee schedule.Spectrum Ability’s fee:

 In fact, a building that meets only code minimums would likely not achieve a “Certified” rating from RHFAC.
 This can open a building to risks such as complaints, accessibility-related hazards, becoming prematurely obsolete, usability problems, human rights complaints, and sometimes legal action from users.